jishnub/ParallelUtilities.jl/docs/src/index.md

 1. This package currently does not implement a specialized `mapreduce` for arrays, so the behavior might differ for specialized array argument types (eg. `DistributedArray`s).
 This might change in the future.

-2. This package deals with distributed (multi-core) parallelism, and at this moment it has not been tested alongside multi-threading.
+2. This package deals with distributed (multi-core) parallelism, and at this moment it has not been tested extensively alongside multi-threading.
+Multithreading + multiprocessing has been tested where the number of threads times the number of processes equals the number of available cores.
+See [an example](examples/threads.md) of multithreading used in such a form, where each node uses threads locally, and reduction across nodes is performed using multiprocessing.